redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge3-Performing_An_Azure_Migration_With_CloudEndure.md

 2. <strong>Log in to the CloudEndure Console</strong>
     * Login:  http://www.cloudendure.com

+3. <strong>Set Up CloudEndure</strong>

-3. <strong>You will be presented with a dashboard which will allow you to select the type of project you wish you control.</strong>
+   * You will be presented with a dashboard which will allow you to select the type of project you wish you control.

      ![CloudEndure Dashboard](./images/celogin-1.jpg)